Are Iguanas Poisonous to Dogs? What to Do If Your Dog Eats One

 • Poor coat condition

-Swallowing a lizard or iguana whole, or ingesting sharp bones, can cause:
+Swallowing a lizard or iguana whole, or ingesting sharp bones/claws/tails, can cause immediate or delayed problems.

 • Choking (especially in small dogs)